akeating/peap/README.md

 * global and encapsulated styles
 * `priv/static` is deleted before each build

-Static assets are in `web/static/root`.
+Static assets are in `web/static`.
 These are copied over to `priv/static` and changes are watched.

-Put everything related to webpack in `web/static/modules`.
+Put everything related to webpack in `web/modules`.
 The webpack bundles are placed in `priv/static/bundles`.

 WARNING: all files in `priv/static` are deleted with each build.
-Place everything you need in the appropriate `web/static` directory.
+Place everything you need copied into `web/static`.